- Last Updated: 11 April 2022 11 April 2022

 Home care assistance—Homemakers, Housekeepers, Personal Care Assistants

 Many patients with ME/CFS and FM are sufficiently disabled that they may frequently or periodically need some kind of in-home assistance with the daily tasks of life—such as buying food, preparing meals, laundry, house cleaning, picking up medication, etc. When you are in a bad relapse, even getting out of bed and doing the smallest task is nearly impossible.
 There are times we all need help.
-If you don't have a family or friends to help, you may need to the assistance of homemaker, housekeeping or personal care attendant services.
+If you don't have a family or friends to help, you may need to obtain the assistance of homemaker, housekeeping or personal care attendant services.

 Homemakers assist with shopping, cleaning and meal preparation.
 They can often be hired, at an hourly rate, through home care agencies and visiting nurses associations.